 There is only one lavender field in Avignon, France, and though it is not as big as the crop fields in Valensole or Sault, what it lacks in grandeur it makes up for in convenience.
 It is located not far from the popular Pont d’Avignon, right by the bus stop (Google Maps).
 It’s basically a garden, and since there are no “keep out” signs, you can always see tourists walking through, taking selfies in the quintessential local flowers.
 As an added bonus, the beautiful bridge can be worked into the background for a more interesting shot.

 I don’t know how Avignon got it’s lavender blooming before anyone else, but it was farther along even than the plants we saw in Valensole.
 Maybe with a smaller field the plants just get a little more attention.
+If you can’t make it all the way out to the big lavender fields, but you still want some more flowers, consider a short day trip to Fort-Saint Andre, a huge castle with amazing gardens inside.

 How to Photograph Provence Lavender Fields